Sebastian2702/BioRecordHub_Frontend/README.md

 # React + TypeScript + Vite Frontend

-This is the frontend application for **[Your Project Name]**, built with React, TypeScript, and Vite.
+This is the frontend application for BioRecordHub, built with React, TypeScript, and Vite.

 ---